ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 In UnixFS a node can represent a file as the concatenation of other file nodes, to which it has `links`.
 The decision to use this kind of node generally has to do with the size of the file.
 A single node can't be much more than a megabyte, so files larger than that get cut into chunks and handled as a tree of nodes.
 There are a couple of reasons for that:

 * Data deduplication (it's possible the same sequences of bytes, and thus same CID, appears in multiple files or even within the same file)
-* In the case that a gateway were malicious, we wouldn't want to wait until a file of potentially unbounded size finishes downloading before we verify that it's correct.
-It is worth mentioning that as of today ipfs-chromium does not enforce this limit.
+* In the case that a gateway were malicious, we wouldn't want to wait until a file of potentially unbounded size finishes downloading before we verify that it's correct. "ipfs-chromium" enforces a limit of 2MB per block.
 * It enables the possibility that one could concurrently fetch different parts of the file from different gateways.

 If we have all the nodes linked-to already, we can concatenate their data together and make a response body out of it.
 If we don't, we'll convert the missing links to CIDs and request them from gateways.